UNFOLDing Robustness, Plasticity, Evolvability and Canalisation of Biological Function

 Significance Statement

 Biological systems exhibit remarkable properties like robustness, plasticity, evolvability, and canalisation.
 This study presents a unified computational framework to understand these properties by exhaustively exploring the design space of three-node genetic circuits, identifying that only 20 functions are achievable, and revealing a natural bias toward stability.
 We uncover key principles of network degeneracy and multifunctionality, highlighting the versatility of genetic circuits.
 By analysing structural, parametric, and functional diversities, we identify structural and parametric changes that can transition a genetic circuit from robust behaviour to plasticity or from being canalised to becoming evolvable.
 Our work advances theoretical insights into biological function.
-It provides a method to identify alternate designs and parametric conditions for genetic circuits, paving the way for the design of novel synthetic genetic circuits.
+It provides a method to identify alternate designs and parametric conditions for genetic circuits, paving the way for the design of reliable synthetic genetic circuits.